Calmar-lab/Phase1_Project/README.md

 3. Most aircraft end up with substantial damages after an accident/incident
 ![Aircraft Damage Levels](Visualization_Images/damage_level.png)

-- The Jupyter Notebook contains these visualizations among others together with the insights stakeholders can deduce.
-Also, these diagrams are clearer in the notebook so I highly suggest opening it.
+- The Jupyter Notebook contains these visualizations among others, together with insights that can help stakeholders make data-driven decisions.
+Also, note that visualizations in the notebook are clearer, so I highly suggest opening it.

-A [Tableau Dashboard](https://public.tableau.com/app/profile/calmar.isoe2841/viz/AircraftRisksAnalysisDashboard/AircraftRisksAnalysisDashboard?publish=yes) with a summary of some of our key findings is also included in this analysis.
+A [Tableau Dashboard](https://public.tableau.com/app/profile/calmar.isoe2841/viz/AircraftRisksAnalysisDashboard/AircraftRisksAnalysisDashboard?publish=yes) with a summary of some of our key findings is also here.

 ## Conclusion